-New Mexico will require CSI and TSI schools to use programs with strong, moderate, or promising levels of evidence and will provide detailed definitions of these levels (pp. 89-90).
+New Mexico will require CSI and TSI schools to use programs with strong, moderate, or promising levels of evidence and will provide detailed definitions of these levels (p.
+105).
 New Mexico also places an emphasis on selecting interventions that fit with the local context and need and will have regular touchpoints to analyze the impact of selected interventions.
+Arkansas (pp. 56-58), lowa (pp. 63-65), and Wisconsin (p.
+52) are taking similar approaches.
+Minnesota's approach also emphasizes selecting interventions with the strongest available evidence appropriate to the particular context (pp. 16, 19).

 Connecticut is creating guidance and providing support for selecting and implementing evidence-based interventions in six key areas: early learning; school climate; student, family, and community engagement; academics; English language proficiency; and on-track to graduation.
-This guidance and accompanying resources are intended to be dynamic rather than static and will be updated annually.
+This guidance and accompanying resources are intended to be dynamic rather than static and will be updated annually (pp. 44-45).
 The state is smartly leveraging external support partners such as the U.S. Department of Education-funded State Support Network to help develop its guidance and tools.

-Nevada plans to establish and provide technical assistance based on a statewide definition of evidence-based practice and develop a list of state-approved, evidence-based service providers; in addition, the state is taking a strong role in coordinating professional develop activities designed to disseminate information about and build local capacity to identify and implement evidence-based practices (pp. 37-38).
+Nevada plans to establish and provide technical assistance based on a statewide definition of evidence-based practice and develop a list of state-approved, evidence-based service providers; in addition, the state is taking a strong role in coordinating professional development activities designed to disseminate information about and build local capacity to identify and implement evidence-based practices (pp. 37-38).